antoine-moulin/image-inpainting/README.md

 # Image Inpainting

+__Update 06/21/2020__: I haven't changed the way the interface is coded or the way the calculations are done, although both are important.
+The first could be done with PyQt, the second with numba.
+This update is just to make the project easier to read and use.
+But there is definitely room for improvement.

 ## Description

 Image inpainting makes it possible to erase elements present in an image and replace them with a plausible background, in particular by reproducing textures when the area to be filled is relatively large and by propagating linear structures such as contours.